gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

 ## What's the difference between them?
 While they are different in some ways, you can still use both if you're running 1.0.8.0 or 1.0.7.0.
 UAL's, for example, can cover what IV Tweaker doesn't support.
 ???+ question "Comparison"
-    * :material-plus-minus: means "Partially" or "Not as good".

     | Advantages | IV Tweaker | UAL's |
     | :--------: | :--------: | :---: |
     | 1.0.8.0 and 1.0.7.0 support | :material-checkbox-marked-circle: | :material-checkbox-marked-circle: |